 In response to these fluctuations, the province decided to freeze the 2018 annual cost updates for wells and pipelines at the same levels as 2017, while a review of the assessment model was conducted.
 We recognize there are opportunities to improve our processes, including AYMs, and we hope to explore these opportunities with stakeholders as part of a broader regulated model review.

 While RMA and its members recognize the importance of having an improved process that is reflective of local costs and assessment variables, it is not clear what the result of this review will be, and why it was necessary to freeze 2018 AYM with no warning to accommodate the review.
-RMA is disappointed that municipal stakeholders (including RMA and the Alberta Assessors Association) have not been adequately involved in the review process.
+RMA is disappointed that municipal stakeholders (including RMA and the Alberta Assessors Association) have not been adequately involved in the review process, and that no updates have been provided to municipalities who rely on accurate assessment information to properly budget.
 As assessment is critical to municipal viability, the municipal voice must be properly represented during future reviews.
 The Government of Alberta’s continued freeze of the AYM means that this resolution is assigned the status of Intent Not Met.